eliasnorrby/notes/notes/bash/sourced-or-executed.md

 # Determine if a script was sourced or executed

-Bash only allows `return` in a function or a sourced script.
+Bash only allows `return` in a function or at the top level of a sourced script.
 We can call it in a subshell and use the exit code to determine if the script is being sourced or not.

 ```bash
 (return 0 2>/dev/null) && sourced=1 || sourced=0